 One reader wrote me she enjoys reading one of my poems in the morning and then again at night.
 The result, in her words, can be amazing as to what she takes away from the piece.

 My crime novels are best described as a crime fiction/thrillers.
 The "Evolution of a Killer" series titled "The Lazarus Solaris Chronicles" features two novels with a third due on April 15, 2020.

-I now have seven books available through Amazon.."Life and Death in a Single Breath", poetry and musings Volumes one and two; "Evolution of a Killer" March 1, 2018 The first of the Lazarus Solaris Series of Crime Fiction/Thrillers.
-The second novel in the series, "Family Matters" released on March 15th, 2019.
-"Rogue Hitman," the third chapter in the Evolution of a Killer is scheduled for April 15, 2020.
+I now have eight books available through Amazon, "Life and Death in a Single Breath", poetry and musings Volumes one and two; "Evolution of a Killer" March 1, 2018 The first of the Lazarus Solaris Series of Crime Fiction/Thrillers.
+The second novel in the series, "Family Matters" was released on March 15th, 2019.
+"Rogue Hitman," the third novel the Evolution of a Killer released April 15, 2020.
 "Unintended Consequences," the fourth in the Lazarus Series released on October 6th, also in 2020.
 Consequences is tied to the "Rogue Assassin" story.
 I'm currently working on the first draft of "Compromised," which will be the fifth Lazarus novel.

 On August 17th of 2018, I released a novel titled "Memoirs of the (Not-so) Grim Reaper".
 It was a serious departure from the crime fiction genre.
 The best way to describe it would be religious humor.
 It was greeted with several 5-star reviews, and a warning or two.
 "Sarcasm isn't for everyone & It could easily be seen as offensive."
 I note that in the forward.
 It's not offensive, but some will take offense.
 Give it a read, you might be one of the many who found the message hidden in the humor.